Navigating Food Allergies and Dietary Restrictions: A Waiter's Guide

 Listen Carefully and Take Detailed Notes

 When a guest discloses a dietary need, listen carefully and take detailed notes.
 Ensure that this information is accurately communicated to the kitchen staff.
-If using an electronic ordering system, utilize any features designed to flag allergies or special requests.
+If using an electronic ordering system, consider a tablet POS system that includes built‑in allergy flags.

 Educate Yourself on the Menu